-So a little over a week ago, the Academy of Motion Picture Arts and Sciences (Oscars) decided to double its Best Picture nominees to a whopping 10 instead of 5.
-I just wanted to add my two cents on this issue.
+So a little over a week ago, the Academy of Motion Picture Arts and Sciences (Oscars) decided to double its Best Picture nominees to a whopping ten instead of five.
+I just wanted to add my two cents on this.
 I completely understand why they are doing this.
 It will certainly increase viewers because it will actually include movies that people have seen.
 But this whole thing annoys me a great deal, so let’s get into it.

-First of all, how about the Academy just gets it right with 5 choices.
-We need 10 now, come on!
+First of all, how about the Academy just gets it right with five choices.
+We need ten now?
+Come on!
 So a lot of speculation on why the Academy is doing this in the first place is because they got blasted for ignoring Wall-E and The Dark Knight last year.
 The Dark Knight absolutely should have been nominated for Best Picture.
-It was loved by all moviegoers and critically acclaimed, appearing on several 2008 top 10 lists, including Richard Roeper, former co-host of At the Movies.
+It was loved by all moviegoers and critically acclaimed, appearing on several 2008 top ten lists, including Richard Roeper, former co-host of At the Movies.
 It also got nominated at the PGAs, DGAs, and WGAs.
-So what the hell happened!
+So what the hell happened?
 Everyone knows it’s an instant classic, yet the Academy didn’t have the balls to nominate it because the main character dresses like a bat.
-If a movie about a pink elephant that plays poker on the weekends happens to be one of the best movies of the year, then it should be nominated, no matter what its context is.
-They should be able to get it right with 5 picks.
+If a movie about a pink elephant that plays poker on the weekends happens to be one of the best movies of the year, then it should be nominated, no matter what the context.
+They should be able to get it right with five picks.

 So what do I think some of the factors of a Best Picture should be?
-Well I really think financial success should be taken into account somewhat when considering what the best movies of the year are.
-I’m not saying Transformers: Revenge of the Fallen should be a Best Pic nominee or anything like that, but if a financially succussful movie is critically acclaimed and universally loved by all, then it deserves some consideration.
+Well, I really think financial success should be taken into account somewhat when considering what the best movies of the year are.
+I’m not saying Transformers: Revenge of the Fallen should be a Best Pic nominee or anything like that, but if a financially successful movie is critically acclaimed and universally loved by all, then it deserves some consideration.
 I think a movie that is talked about months after its release and gets people to go multiple times is a movie that truly impacts people.
 Isn’t that what a Best Picture should be?
-But now they can nominate the Dark Knights of the world because they are expanding to 10.
-But this leads me to my next complaint.
+But now they can nominate The Dark Knights of the world because they are expanding to ten, but this leads me to my next complaint.

-It pisses me off, because now the Academy has found a cheap loophole and will never have to give movies like The Dark Knight a Best Picture Oscar.
-By increasing the total nominees to 10, the Academy can say, “We are now recognizing the movies that people actually see, so leave us alone.”
+It’s irritating, because now the Academy has found a cheap loophole and will never have to give movies like The Dark Knight a Best Picture Oscar.
+By increasing the total nominees to ten, the Academy can say, “We are now recognizing the movies that people actually see, so leave us alone.”
 The problem is that this is actually a set back for movies like this because now there will never be hope of them actually winning.
 They will just get tossed aside in the extra slots, but the Academy can say, “Hey, we nominated them.”
-That’s bull shit!!
-I’d rather see the Dark Knights of the world get in on one of the 5 slots rather than one of the 10.
+That’s bull!
+I’d rather see The Dark Knights of the world get in on one of the five slots rather than one of the ten.